Orvyan/video_server/README.md

 ## ✨ Features

-- **File Management** – browse, upload, move, and delete files and folders
 - **Media Streaming** – stream videos directly in your browser
 - **Cross-Platform Access** – works on desktop, mobile, and tablet
 - **Local Privacy** – no cloud storage, no tracking, full local control